C067/Imperium-Site/README.md

 ## To View the Application
 1. Download or Clone the Repo
-2. Launch the Application in Visual Studio or use the command "dotnet run" while in the ImperiumSite Folder
+2. Launch the Application in Visual Studio or use the command "dotnet run" while in the ImperiumSite/ImperiumSite/ Folder

 ## About Page
 This page tells all Users the general concept of the game.
 The general concept will include; features, mechanics, and functionality.